 Self-employment is uncommon; however, secondments with different institutions and fixed-term contracts are increasingly common.
 Flexibility regarding geographical location may be helpful for career advancement.

 Some postgraduate courses require applicants to have a certain amount of relevant work experience in library or information management.
-This can be gained by working as a library assistant, or via a graduate training scheme (LISJOBNET publishes lists of training vacancies).
-The Arts and Humanities Research Council may provide funding for a limited number of course places through the Professional Preparation Master's Scheme (PPM).
+This can be gained by working as a library assistant, or via a graduate training scheme (the Lisjobnet website publishes lists of training vacancies).
+The Arts and Humanities Research & Council may provide funding for a limited number of course places through the Professional Preparation Masters Scheme (PPM).